-For example, the disagreement over what should happen to countries in Eastern Europe created a source of tension that continued long after the conferences.
-It had been agreed at Yalta that the liberated countries of Eastern Europe would be allowed to hold free elections but Stalin's Red Army remained in occupation; he insisted it was necessary to ensure Soviet security in the long-term.
+For example, the assassination led to world war because it brought other European countries into conflict by virtue of the alliance system.
+Once Russia mobilised in order to defend Serbia from Austria, the Dual and Triple alliances were invoked and Germany supported Austria by declaring war on Russia.

+Level 2: Simple analysis of causation/consequence Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question

+Students may progress from a basic narrative of causation/consequence by showing a simple understanding of sequencing, supporting it with factual knowledge and understanding.

+For example, Archduke Franz Ferdinand was the heir to the Austro-Hungarian throne and was murdered by terrorists from Serbia.
+Austria attacked Serbia in revenge.

-Level 2: Simple analysis of causation/consequence 3 - 4Answer is presented in a structured account that demonstrates specific knowledge and understanding that is relevant to the question Students may progress from a basic narrative of causation/consequence by showing a simple understanding of sequencing, supporting it with factual knowledge and understanding.
-For example, disagreement over what to do about Germany caused tension.
-Stalin wanted Germany to pay reparations and remain weak, but the US wanted to avoid the same mistakes made at the end of the First World War which made Germany bitter.
-Level 1: Basic analysis of causation/consequence 1-2 Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question
+Level 1: Basic analysis of causation/consequence Answer is presented as general statements which demonstrates basic knowledge and understanding that is relevant to the question

-Students identify cause(s)/consequence(s) about the events such as the personnel present at the conferences changed and at the meeting in Potsdam, Truman and Stalin did not get on together.
+Students identify cause(s)/consequence(s) about the events such as Austria wanted to get revenge for the assassination of Archduke Franz Ferdinand.